Mike-Slomczynski/BioDesigner/README.md

 To-do List
 - [ ] Implement basic application structure
 - [ ] Create genetic part and device models
-- [ ] Implement UI components for displaying and editing genetic parts and devices
+- [ ] Implement UI components for displaying and editing genetic parts and devices[^1]
 - [ ] Create pages for circuit design, simulation, visualization, documentation, and community (optional)
 - [ ] Implement CircuitDesignerCanvas component with drag-and-drop functionality and other interactions for designing genetic circuits
 - [ ] Create a simulation service for running simulations, validating designs, and returning simulation results